YJYTJ/CIFlow-GNN/README.md

 **CIFlow-GNN** is an efficient subgraph-based built-in GNN explainer that provides explanations by modulating the cluster information flow.
 The framework is designed to enhance both graph interpretability and graph prediction performance.

+## ⚡🩹 Changelog

+[25/09/02] Added all ten datasets with corresponding splits for graph classification.
+Included dataset descriptions for graph interpretation.
+Provided hyperparameter configurations for both graph interpretation and graph classification.

 ## 🎓 graph interpretation
 ### Requirements
 To set up the environment for graph interpretation: